-As CEO/Executive Director of Metra, Mr. Orseno provides overall leadership and direction to all areas of Metra operations and administration to ensure that Metra achieves its vision, mission, goals and objectives.
-Financial responsibility includes oversight of Metra’s budget, which totals more than $1 billion for operations and capital in 2016.
+As CEO/Executive Director of Metra, Mr. Derwinski provides overall leadership and direction to all areas of Metra operations and administration to ensure that Metra achieves its vision, mission, goals and objectives.
+Financial responsibility includes oversight of Metra’s budget, which totals more than $1 billion for operations and capital.
 Metra is geographically one of the largest commuter rail systems in the nation, serving a six-county region of more than 3,700 square miles.

 Mr. Zwolfer was named Deputy Executive Director of Operations in June 2014.
 He had previously served as the agency’s Acting Deputy Executive Director of Operations and Chief Transportation Officer.